Ryan Finley (American football): Cincinnati Bengals

-Finley was drafted by the Cincinnati Bengals in the fourth round (104th overall) of the 2019 NFL Draft.
+Finley was selected by the Cincinnati Bengals in the fourth round (104th overall) of the 2019 NFL draft.
 After opening the season as the backup quarterback to Andy Dalton, Finley was named the starter on October 29, 2019.
 Finley made his first start in Week 10 against the Baltimore Ravens.
-In the game, Finley threw for 167 yards, one touchdown, and one interception in the 13–49 loss.

-In week 12 against the Pittsburgh Steelers, Finley threw for 192 yards and a touchdown and lost two fumbles in the 10–16 loss.
+In the game, Finley threw for 167 yards, one touchdown, and one interception in the 49–13 loss.
+In Week 12 against the Pittsburgh Steelers, Finley threw for 192 yards and a touchdown and lost two fumbles in the 16–10 loss.
 On the next day, Finley was benched for Dalton after going 0–3 in his three starts.

-On November 22, 2020 against the Washington Football Team, Finley came into the game in the third quarter after starter Joe Burrow left the game with a left leg injury.
-Finley completed 3 of 10 passes for 30 yards, an interception, and a 0.0 passer rating as the Bengals lost 9–20.
+On November 22, 2020, against the Washington Football Team, Finley came into the game in the third quarter after starter Joe Burrow left the game with a left leg injury.
+Finley completed 3 of 10 passes for 30 yards, an interception, and a 0.0 passer rating as the Bengals lost 20–9.
 The following week, Bengals coach Zac Taylor named Brandon Allen the starting quarterback over Finley.
-Finley was named the starter for the Week 15 matchup against the Pittsburgh Steelers.
+Finley was named the starter for the Week 15 matchup against the Steelers.
 Finley passed for 89 yards and a touchdown, and had 47 yards rushing, including a 23 yard rushing touchdown during the 27–17 win against the heavily favored Steelers, marking Finley's first win as an NFL quarterback.